 That depends.
 Different insurance companies have different requirements.
 All carriers want everyone who is in the household, who has access to the vehicle, listed on the policy.
 This also includes anyone outside the home that is using one or more of your vehicles on a regular basis.
 Some companies will not require that the child be on the policy until they actually receive their driver's license.
 Some require that everyone 15 years old or over must be listed, whether or not they are actually driving.
 The key to remember is whether or not they are rated as a driver on your policy.
 Just because someone is listed on your insurance does not necessarily mean that you are getting charged for that person being a driver.
 If you have additional questions, please call our office and speak to a representative.

-**Statements on this website as to policies and coverages is provided for informational purposes only.
-It is not intended nor should it be viewed as legal or professional advice.
+**Statements on this website as to policies and coverages are provided for informational purposes only.
+They are not intended nor should it be viewed as legal or professional advice.
 No one should act or refrain from acting on the basis of any information on this website without seeking the appropriate legal, tax, or financial planning professional regarding his or her particular circumstances.**